mbb10324/react-figura/README.md

 ___

-To install react-figura, run the following command: `npm install react-figura --save` This library is currently in early production.
+To install react-figura, run the following command: `npm install react-figura --save`<br>
+This library is currently in early production.
 If you notice any issues let us know @ https://github.com/mbb10324/figura/issues

 ## Description